jjustin1/GESLAB6github.io/README.md

 is highly educated.

 ## How Was Data created?
 Data for the chloropleth maps were ceated in 3 steps.
 The first step involved obtaining the raw demographic data on race and education from the ACS survey.
-Once this was done, a full table join was used in R to combine both maps (2012 map and 2019 map) into 1 table, where the differences in the Black population and educated population were calculated from the specified years.
+Once this was done, a full table join was used in R to combine both maps (2012 map and 2019 map) into 1 table, where the differences in the Black population and educated population were calculated from the specified years (ex.
+Blackpop 2019 - Blackpop2012).
 Once these differences were obtained, the tables were transformed into shapefiles that could be uploaded to QGIS in order to be turned into chloropleth maps.

 ## R Code
 To view my R Code, click this link: